(image from the public domain)

 REDUCED: Breakfast - $.30 Lunch - $.40

-Please make sure students have lunch money in their accounts as we will not allow them to eat lunch if they have a negative lunch balance.
+Please make sure students have lunch money in their accounts.
 We will remind your child to bring lunch money when he/she reaches a lunch account balance of $5.00.
 If your child is on free/reduced lunch, he/she will not be able to purchase any extra food or drink items if there is no money in his/her account.
 Please be sure to have money in student accounts if they wish to purchase any extras.

 The prices of our lunch are as follows: